 Another important question to consider before you decide on an instrument is the element of portability.
 How much do you plan on traveling to different places with your instrument?
 Do you plan on pursuing music as a hobby and therefore leaving your instrument at home a majority of the time?
 Or, do you plan on taking advantage of all the open mic nights in your area and bringing your instrument from event to event.
 Grand pianos and baby grand pianos aren’t very portable.
 These instruments are designed to stay in one place for a long period of time.

 However, remember that if you’re planning on pursuing piano, you can purchase a smaller keyboard that’s easier to move from place to place.
 Other instruments that are very portable are flutes, clarinets, trumpets, guitars, violins, and violas.
-While portability is important for some musicians, don’t let an instrument’s heaviness prevent you from pursuing your dream instrument.
+Portability is important for some musicians.
+But, don’t let an instrument’s heaviness prevent you from pursuing your dream instrument.
 There are many different ways to make an instrument more portable, so be sure to do some research before you make your decision.

 #3) How small are my hands?